univ-of-utah-marriott-library-apple/display_manager/README.md

 ===============

 An open-source Python library which can modify your Mac's display settings.
-Includes a command-line utility and a GUI for manual display manipulation.
+Includes a command-line utility and a few example apps.

 ## Contents